 Spanish is the master language here.
 Like Belize, you can communicate in English in some countries, especially in touristy destinations.
 But generally, if you want to make friends here or find someone who can help you discover more places to visit and guide you to the best restaurants to go to, you’ll definitely want to be ready to use some Spanish words.

 As you know, “there is always a way when there is a will”.
 You can use some illustrations to express yourself, like images and the Google translation app.
 And people are always ready to help you and will do all their best to get your point.

-- Don’t drink a tap water
+- Don’t drink a tap water.

 Except for Costa Rica or Panama, don’t drink water from a faucet.
-Central America doesn’t stand on a perfect filtration system, and most tourists catch an infection of vomiting and diarrhea, regardless of your personal level of resistance.
+Central America doesn’t stand on a perfect filtration system, and most tourists catch an infection of vomiting and diarrhoea, regardless of your personal level of resistance.
 Always invest in mineral water to avoid these troubles.
 And even in Costa Rica and Panama, please make sure that the tap water is still potable before drinking.

 Some hotels and hostels are generous enough to offer purified water bottles for free for their guests; take advantage of this grand gesture, and don’t be afraid to ask for a refill of your bottle with fresh water.
 It is an excellent economical option as well as an environmentally friendly alternative.

 After all this information and this long list of things you need to know before travelling to Central America, you are most likely to ask, “is that really worth it?”

 Yes, it’s definitely worth it.
 And we have a good reason.